geertmeersman/nexxtender/README.md

 To integrate the ESPHome BLE client with your Powerdale Nexxtender EV Charger and Home Assistant, follow these steps:

+### Finding Nexxtender Bluetooth MAC Address with NRF Connect App

+Before integrating your Nexxtender EV Charger with the ESPHome BLE client, you'll need to find its Bluetooth MAC address.
+You can do this using the NRF Connect app, available for both Android and iOS devices.
+Follow these steps:

+1. **Download and Install NRF Connect**: Go to the Google Play Store (for Android) or the Apple App Store (for iOS) and search for "NRF Connect."
+Download and install the app on your mobile device.

+2. **Open NRF Connect**: Launch the NRF Connect app on your mobile device.

+3. **Scan for BLE Devices**: In the NRF Connect app, navigate to the "Scanner" tab and start scanning for nearby Bluetooth devices.

+4. **Locate Nexxtender EV Charger ("HOME")**: The charger's Bluetooth module should broadcast its presence with the name "HOME," allowing NRF Connect to detect it.

+5. **View Device Details**: Once NRF Connect detects the Nexxtender EV Charger, tap on it to view its details.
+Among the information displayed, you'll find the Bluetooth MAC address (also known as the BD_ADDR) of the charger.

+6. **Note MAC Address**: Make a note of the Bluetooth MAC address of your Nexxtender EV Charger.
+You'll need this MAC address when configuring the ESPHome BLE client.

+By following these steps, you can easily find the Bluetooth MAC address of your Nexxtender EV Charger named "HOME" using the NRF Connect app.

+### Installing & configuring ESPHome

 1. **Install ESPHome:** If you haven't already, install ESPHome by following the instructions [here](https://esphome.io/guides/getting_started_command_line.html#installation-step).

 2. **Clone Repository:** Clone this repository to your local machine: